peterle95/cpp/cpp02/ex01/manual.md

 ### Header File (Fixed.hpp):
 The header file defines the `Fixed` class and its member functions.
 It includes guards (`#ifndef`, `#define`, `#endif`) to prevent multiple inclusions.
 The class has:
 - A private member variable `_fixedPointValue` to store the fixed-point value.
+This variable is not accessible from outside the class, ensuring that the internal representation of the fixed-point number is protected from direct modification, which promotes encapsulation and data integrity.
 - A static constant `_fractionalBits` set to 8, which determines the number of bits used for the fractional part.
+Being static means that this constant is shared across all instances of the class, and it cannot be modified at runtime.
+This ensures that the fixed-point representation remains consistent across all objects of the `Fixed` class.

 ### Class Constructors:
 - **Default Constructor**: Initializes `_fixedPointValue` to 0 and prints a message.